piyushsoni/userscript-config/README.md

 // Create an instance of the settings manager const settingsManager = new UserScriptConfig(myConfig, myCallbacks);

-// Initialize the manager (reads from localStorage and sets defaults) settingsManager.init();
+// Initialize the manager (reads from local storage and sets defaults) settingsManager.init();

 // Later, when you want to open the dialog (e.g., on a button click)